Subdiffusive light transport in three-dimensional subrandom arrays: Spectral properties of low discrepancy sequences

-We emphasize that the black-dashed lines in Fig.\,\ref{Fig5} (a-b) are not the results of a numerical fitting procedure but are simply obtained by using eq.\,(\ref{GUE}).
-This distribution falls off quadratically for $\hat{s}\rightarrow0$ \cite{Mehta,Haake}, demonstrating that the eigenvalues of the Halton and Sobol exhibit quadratic level repulsion in the low scattering density regime.
+We emphasize that the black curves (continuous and dotted) in Fig.\,\ref{Fig5} (a-b) are not the results of a numerical fitting procedure but are simply obtained using eq.\,(\ref{GUE}) and the expression of the probability density for the normalized complex eigenvalue spacing of the Ginibre's ensemble of random matrices \cite{Skipetrov2015,Haake}.
+The GUE distribution falls off quadratically for $\hat{s}\rightarrow0$ \cite{Mehta,Haake}, demonstrating that the eigenvalues of the Halton and Sobol exhibit quadratic level repulsion in the low scattering density regime.
 Interestingly, the GUE distribution (\ref{GUE}) has also been discovered in the spacing of the non-trivial zeros of the Riemann's zeta function \cite{Odlyzko}, whose properties are intimately related to the distribution of prime numbers \cite{Hadamard}.
 Such a discovery motivated the Montgomery's conjecture \cite{Montgomery} that the pair-correlation function of the non-trivial Riemann's zeros is essentially determined by the properties of random Hermitian matrices.
 The fundamental connection between the Riemann's zeros and random unitary matrices may provide a fruitful approach to a proof of the Riemann hypothesis \cite{Bombieri}.
 Interestingly, our findings provide an unexpected connection between the GUE distribution, associated to the distinctive distribution of the Riemann's zeros, and wave transport (in the low scattering regime) through Sobol and Halton deterministic subrandom structures.